 If you will be in Thailand during the 2012-2013 tourist season, however, there are a couple of things you may want to know about any dangers you should avoid.

-During the 2012-2013 tourist season in Thailand, it’s unlikely we will see dangerous political demonstrations.
-The people who were protesting two years ago now have a government they support so,even if there are protests, they are nowhere near as large as then and, so far, have not remotely dangerous.
+During the 2012-2013 tourist season in Thailand, it is unlikely we will see dangerous political demonstrations.
+The people who were protesting two years ago now have a government they support so, even if there are protests, they are nowhere near as large as then and, so far, have not been unsafe.

 Thailand Tsunamis – If you are going to stay at one of Thailand’s lovely beach areas, do be sure to keep an eye on tsunami warnings.
 Thailand rarely has tsunamis but the Indian Ocean Tsunami in 2004 did hit Thailand and killed an estimated 10,000 people, including around 1,500 foreign tourists.